dlang/DIPs/DIPs/DIP1xxy-mvf.md

 As illustrated in [Example D](#example-d) below, the scope of the proposed change is targeted and precise.

-This DIP proposes a 2 stage implementations.
+This DIP proposes a two-stage implementation.
 In stage 1, the compiler will emit a deprecation warning for any expression that directly or indirectly makes an implicit cast from an integer literal to a `bool`.
 In stage 2, the compiler will emit an error for said expressions.

-Only literals that evaluate to 0 or 1 are affected; all other literals are to remain unchanged.
+Only literals that evaluate to `0` or `1` are affected; all other literals are to remain unchanged.

 Only implicit conversions are affected; explicit casts are to remain unchanged.

 ### Example D
-The following example illustrates the type of expressions affected by this proposal, how they will respond to the proposed change, and how the user can remedy their code to make it compatible.
+The following example illustrates the type of expressions affected by this proposal, how they will respond to the proposed change, and how users can modify existing code to make it compatible.
 ```D
 int f(bool b) { return 1; }
 int f(int i) { return 2; }